The subscription box trend is likely to continue. What's really in store for subscription box businesses in the coming year?

 Subscription box services could take a leaf out of the book of general subscription services, like Netflix.
 They offer suggestions according to the content their customers have watched previously.
 Based on viewing patterns, Netflix sends notification emails with messages such as “we just added a movie you might like.”

 The key is to pay attention to paying people — both your new and existing customers.
 Analyze your customers’ comments and feedback and adjust their products in relation to their preferences.
+Pay attention to customer experience to maintain loyal customers.

-8. Artificial intelligence (AI) will play a larger role
+8. Artificial intelligence (AI) Will Play a Larger Role

 Subscription box businesses have a vast amount of data available at their fingertips.
 The businesses that will survive in this market are the ones that can use this data to boost the power of personalization.

 Custom-picked products no longer mean they’re chosen by human hands.
-Instead, artificial intelligence (AI) ‘learns’ about a customer’s preferences through different touch points, like what a customer keeps and returns.
+Instead, artificial intelligence (AI) ‘learns’ about a customer’s preferences through different touchpoints, like what a customer keeps and returns.
 Frank and Oak’s Style Plan combines AI and stylists to choose the best options for their fashion subscribers.

 The AI trend in subscription box businesses isn’t only going to be limited to better curation of products.
 It can extend to chatbots and cognitive intelligent videos and photos.
+AI can increase customer satisfaction using email marketing for e-commerce brands.

-9. Personal recommendations and reviews are must-haves
+9. Personal Recommendations and Reviews are Must-Haves

 McKinsey discovered that word-of-mouth recommendations and great online reviews are triggers for new consumers to sign up for subscription services.
 This is especially the case for curation and access type of subscription box services.
+Make sure to have a social media presence so that customers can tag your brand after posting a review.

 A poor experience could be anything from:

-- Being unhappy with their products and offer.
+- Being unhappy with their products and offer

-- The customer can’t see the value.
+- The customer can’t see the value

-- Poor-quality products.
+- Poor-quality products

 The effects of churn can be devastating.
 Even a small percentage of churn can have very negative effects on a company's bottom line.

-Gravy: The Answer to Subscription Box Churn
+Gravy: The Solution to Subscription Box Churn

 As customer churn continues to be a burning issue, subscription box businesses need to move way beyond the dunning-type of software.
 As part of your customer churn strategy, you should think about partnering up with experts who understand the psyche of subscribers and have a full-time focus on retaining customers and recovering missed payments.